FAFSA filing data of Minnesota high school students and initiatives to increase FAFSA completion

 The Free Application for Federal Student Aid (FAFSA)

-The U.S. Department of Education, Federal Student Aid Data Centers provides statistics on the number of FAFSAs completed by the student's state of legal residence, prospective college of enrollment, and high school of enrollment.
-The Minnesota Office of Higher Education has compiled a report calculating FAFSA completion rates using the FAFSA data and high school enrollment data from the Minnesota Department of Education for public and private high schools.
+The Minnesota Office of Higher Education calculated FAFSA completion rates using data from the U.S. Department of Education, Federal Student Aid Data Centers and Minnesota public and private high school enrollment data from the Minnesota Department of Education.
+The federal data provides statistics on the number of FAFSAs completed by the student's state of legal residence, prospective college of enrollment, and high school of enrollment.

 2013-2014 aid year